opulo-inc/ohai/docs/lumen/staging-plate/index.md

 ### Focus the bottom-camera

-- Thread the `bottom-camera-cable` through the mounting print and connect it
+- Thread the `bottom-camera-cable` through `bottom-camera-cover` and connect it

     <img src="img/camera-cable.webp" width="60%"/>